Donatello-za/rake-php-plus/README.md

 # rake-php-plus
 Yet another PHP implementation of the Rapid Automatic Keyword Extraction algorithm (RAKE).

-**IMPORTANT: This package have not yet been released and is still in early development stages.**

 ## What is this package useful for?

 Keywords describe the main topics expressed in a document/text.
 Keyword *extraction* in turn allows for the extraction